Dpdl-io/DpdlEngine/README.md

 ## Dpdl embeddable programming languages

-Multiple programming languages can be embedded within the same **Dpdl** script via a the keyword **`>>`**.
+Multiple programming languages can be embedded within the same **Dpdl** code via the keyword **`>>`**.
 Further programming languages can be developed and integrated via a dedicated plug-in interface and configuration.
+This enables basically every sort of programming language or natural language interpreter to be embedded directly in Dpdl code.
+This features is very useful for rapid development and rapid prototyping and is also a key feature for generative software.

-### Currenlty the following programming languages are supported:
+### Currently the following programming languages are supported:

 * **`C interpreted`** code (minimal subset of C90 with standard C libs included)
 * **`ANSI C`**  (full ISO C99 standard) compiled in memory and dynamically executed at runtime (see 'dpdl:compile')